nikomatt69/lensshare-v2-web/README.md

 ## ⚖️ License

-LensShare is open-sourced software licensed under the © [AGPLv3](LICENSE).
+MyCrumbs is open-sourced software licensed under the © [AGPLv3](LICENSE).
-# lensshare-pwa